aicenter/FUP/lectures/lecture12.md

 labelTree :: Tree a -> Tree (a, Int) labelTree t = fst (labelHlp t 0)
 ```
-Where the implementation for `Node` is really just plumbing to keep track of the updated state (in
+Where the implementation for the `Node` case is really just plumbing to keep track of the updated
-the highlighted part of the code).
+state (in the highlighted part of the code).
 No actual computation is happening there.

-::: tip Note
+::: tip TL;DR
 This lecture focuses on how to abstract away the repetitive parts of our stateful computations and
 regain (at least most of) the convenience of procedural programming.

 In general, given a function `f` that performs some computation on
 `x` but depends also on some state `s` we always need to explicitly keep track of the state, so we
-always have two inputs and two outputs to our stateful functions:
+always have two inputs rendering the functions pure again:

 ```mermaid
 flowchart LR